scc-digitalhub/hub/catalog/projects/cancer--classifier-service/README.md

 func = proj.get_function(name="cancer-classifier-train")
 ```

 This code fetch the created function that uses Python runtime (versione 3.10) pointing to the created file and the handler method that should be called.
-In this case, the code and hanlder is already embedded during the funciton import from the .yaml file.
+In this case, the code and hanlder is already embedded during the function import from the .yaml file.

 Then, the function can be executed on the digital hub platform or (locally) as a single job.